hanabi/hanabi.github.io/README.md

 ### The Hesitation Blind Play

 * If you see that someone gets a play clue on a card and they discard instead of playing it, this would normally be a *Scream Discard*.
 However, sometimes you know from the context of the game that your chop has to be safe.
 * In such a situation, the only reason that they would discard is that they are allowing for the possibility of a *Reverse Finesse*, and that you have a playable card on your newest that "matches" the card that they got the play clue on.
-Thus, you may want to blind play your newest.
+Thus, you may be able to just immediately blind play your *Finesse Position* card as a *Hesitation Blind Play*.
-* If there is no intermediary players in between the blind player and the player who received the play clue, great care must be taken to not blind play anything that implies a Double Finesse with a "self" component on the player who received the play clue.
-Thus, the player blind playing must evaluate what would happen for all 6 cards that he could be blind playing.
+* However, doing this is not always safe, so you have to evalulate what exact cards that you could be playing:
+  * For example, if you could be playing the other copy of the clued card, then that would cause a duplication and violate *Good Touch Principle*.
-  * For example, if a 4 number clue causes a hesitation blind play of a red 2 and then the person who received the 4 clue comes immediately afterwards, they will misplay their *Finesse Position* card as a red 3.
+  * Another problem is if the blind play causes the original clue to look like a *Double Finesse* with a "self" component.
+For example, if a 4 number clue causes a *Hesitation Blind Play* of a red 2, the clue reciever might misplay their *Finesse Position* card as a red 3.

 ### The Pass Bluff